 Even as we progress into the 21st century, right-hand drive vehicles continue to be in demand in various regions around the world.
 Countries like the United Kingdom, Japan, Australia, New Zealand, and several Southeast Asian nations still predominantly use left-hand traffic systems, making RHD cars a necessity.

-Furthermore, the popularity of importing Japanese cars, particularly used vehicles, has been on the rise in several countries due to their reliability and cost-effectiveness.
+Furthermore, the popularity of imported Japanese cars, particularly used vehicles, has been on the rise in several countries due to their reliability and cost-effectiveness.
 As a result, models like the Toyota Carib, renowned for their durability and versatility, continue to find homes in diverse markets.

 So, with that all being said, our client sent some pictures of his door panel with the damage.
 I prepared and went over his estimate with him.
 He said he was so glad he found Dent Repair Now.
 He’d called other body shops and dent guys in the Pittsburgh area, and we were the only ones to reach back out to him.
 (That is music to our ears!!)
 You can watch the video of the repair here.
-Our Lead Technician, Dave explains some important details on working on this particular car.
+Our Lead Technician, Dave explains some important details about working on this particular car.
 From protecting the paint to taking his time pushing, this video is one for the books!